ajnarayan/ElementaryFreya-developer-edition/README.md

-# ElementaryFreya-developer-edition
+# Perfect-Elementary-OS-Desktop
-Shell script that installs basic developer tools on elementary OS.
-Helps you install almost perfect elementary OS desktop.
+Shell script that will install all the required softwares, update your system, remove unwanted applications on your first Elementary OS install.

+The script was created to give a developer basic tools.
+This is not a complete list.
+Please create an issue or contribute to the script if you feel there are some necessary applications that a developer requires.